-"Looie and I sat down in a sidewalk café and ordered a couple of wines,” Boudwin wrote in his diary, pater published in 1975 as “Child Yank over the Rainbow.”
+"Looie and I sat down in a sidewalk café and ordered a couple of wines," Boudwin wrote in his diary, later published in 1975 as "Child Yank over the Rainbow."

-“Girls were dancing in the street arm in arm catching any male they could and plastering him with kisses,”Boudwing wrote.
-“Looie started singing the Marseille, the French National Anthem in French, and everyone in the nearby bars came out and joined in.”
+"Girls were dancing in the street arm in arm catching any male they could and plastering him with kisses,"Boudwin wrote.
+"Looie started singing the Marseille, the French national anthem in French, and everyone in the nearby bars came out and joined in."

 "When they finished they looked at Looie and started to sing the Star-Spangled Banner in French," Boudwin recorded.